The objective of this drug is to produce a dilation in the pupil or a momentary paralysis, and it is used in ocular explorations.

 So it would help if you were careful not to drive vehicles until you recover your average visual capacity.

 When the recommended doses are applied, the adverse effects are only local.

 Only in exceptional cases can systemic anticholinergic effects occur.

-It is an infrequent occurrence that symptoms such as somnolence, sedation, alteration of behavior, psychosis, headaches, hallucinations (usually in children) occur at the central nervous system level.
+It is an infrequent occurrence that symptoms such as drowsiness, sedation, alteration of behavior, psychosis, headaches, and hallucinations (usually in children) occur at the central nervous system level.